Mahmoudz/Porto/README.md

 Exceptions are also a form of output that should be expected (like an API exception) and well defined.

+Exceptions are a way to handle errors in a well-defined and expected manner.
+In a well-designed application, exceptions should be thrown whenever an error occurs that cannot be handled by the code in its current context.

 #### Principles:
 - There are container Exceptions (live in Containers) and general Exceptions (live in Ship).
-- Tasks, Sub-Tasks, Models and any class in general can throw a very specific Exception.
+- Tasks, Sub-Tasks, Models, and any class in general can throw a very specific Exception.
 - The caller MUST handle all expected Exceptions from the called class.
-- Actions MUST handle all Exceptions, and making sure they don't leak to upper Components, and cause unexpected behaviors.
+- Actions MUST handle all Exceptions, making sure they don't leak to upper Components and cause unexpected behaviors.
-- Exceptions names SHOULD be as specific as possible and they SHOULD have a clear descriptive messages.
+- Exceptions names SHOULD be as specific as possible, and they SHOULD have clear descriptive messages.

 ***

 </Details>